Treatments, options and pricing

 BIOCHEMISTRY

-Urea and Electrolytes: Sodium, Potassium, Chloride, Bicarbonate, Urea, Creatinine, eGFR.
+Urea and Electrolytes: Sodium, Potassium, Chloride, Bicarbonate, Urea, Creatinine, Estimated Glomerular Filtration Rate (eGFR).

 Bone Markers: Calcium, Phosphate, Uric Acid.